devStoyanov/FortiFlask/README.md

 # Continuous Deployment (CD)

 FortiFlask use GitHub Actions for its CD pipelines.
 The pipeline is configured to automatically build , push to repository, and deploy the application image to Vm  whenever changes are pushed to the main branch.
 The CD process includes the following steps:
-* Generate build id which will be used to tag an image using env variable, GITHUB_SHA
+* Generate build id which will be used to tag an image using env variable, GITHUB_SHA.
-* Login to Docker Hub using docker/login-action@v2 action with two secrets.
+* Login to Docker Hub using docker/login-action@v2 action.
-* Build, Tag, Push an image to the repository
+* Build, Tag, Push an image to the repository.
-* Login and Deploy to Vm by using appleboy/ssh-action@master action
+* Login and Deploy to Vm by using appleboy/ssh-action@master action.

 # License